As part of our Whittier Friends series, we visit emerging artist Lindsey Cherek Waller's studio in Red Wing, MN.

 Lindsey is a talented young painter at the beginning of her career, finding inspiration in her everyday lived experiences.
 We took the time on that sunny Thursday to sit down with Lindsey and pick her brain.
 Walking into her studio, you are immediately struck with the curated, vibrant energy that she brings to life through color, texture, and the use of unconventional materials.
-Lindsey’s light-filled studio is bursting with happy, bright colors—her work truly radiates the joy she embodies in her day-to-day life.
+Lindsey’s light-filled studio is bursting with happy, bright colors—her work truly radiates the joy she embodies in her

 “I am very loud about my queerness.
 So when a straight person looks at my work, I want it to exude the joy I feel everyday.”

 "MY PAINTINGS ARE LOUD BECAUSE I HAD TO BE QUIET FOR SAFETY."

 We talk about inspiration: the how and why she chooses her subjects.
 Lindsey’s upbringing and lived experiences play a major role in her art.
 The whole notion of growing up feeling different in a